bright-fakl/metagrouper-obsidian/docs/user-guide.md

 ## Getting Started

-### Opening the Tag Tree View
+### Opening the MetaGrouper View

-There are several ways to open the Tag Tree View:
+There are several ways to open the MetaGrouper view:

 1. **Sidebar Icon**: Click the tree icon (🌳) in the left sidebar
-2. **Command Palette**: Press `Ctrl/Cmd + P` and search for "Tag Tree: Open tag tree view"
+2. **Command Palette**: Press `Ctrl/Cmd + P` and search for "MetaGrouper: Open view"
-3. **Ribbon**: Click the Tag Tree icon in the ribbon (if enabled)
+3. **Ribbon**: Click the MetaGrouper icon in the ribbon (if enabled)

 ### First Look

-When you first open the Tag Tree View, you'll see:
+When you first open the MetaGrouper view, you'll see:

 - **Toolbar**: At the top with view selection, sorting, and expansion controls
 - **Tree Container**: The main area displaying your tag hierarchy